assarbertil/penthouse-design/README.md

 # Penthouse Design system
 This is a pack of UI components, colors and animation presets for use in React projects.
+Everything is documented in TypeScript.

-##The pack is available as an NPM package.
+## Installation

 ```bash
 npm install penthouse-design